 Our dedicated Health & Community Services team know and understand the sector you work in, and the risks you face.
 We bring together a team of specialists from around Australia, also aligned to our global operations to bring the best of Lockton to you.

-The deep experience and knowledge our people have of your sector enable us to deliver solutions and insights that you can trust, including opportunities outside traditional insurance placements.
+The deep experience and knowledge our people have of the Care, Community and Education sectors enable us to deliver solutions and insights that you can trust, including opportunities outside traditional insurance placements.

 We will support your approach to risk, getting to know your risk framework, understanding your risk appetite and tolerance and ensuring alignment between risk and insurance.